Updated 17 April 2021

-When one, known to divers as Freckles, got some fishing hooks caught under one eye she turned to them for help, repeatedly showing them the problem until one of them could get the hooks out.
-Then she circled him, apparently in a show of gratitude, before swimming off.
+One day Freckles got some fishing hooks caught under an eye.
+Some marine researchers had been diving in her area regularly and she had got used to them.
+But what happened next was unprecedented.
+She swam up to them and asked for them for help, repeatedly rearing up to show them the problem until one of them could get the hooks out.
+They spent a moment more close to each other, then she circled him, apparently in a show of gratitude, before swimming off.

 Many fishermen claim that fish are too simple and primitive to feel pain, they are not sentient beings.
 But of all the weird and random things that can happen to a manta ray in the untamed oceans, why should Freckles single out the fish hooks for medical attention if they did not hurt like blazes?